bayganik/mmGame-Engine-Raylib-ECS/README.md

 The Menu scene uses the engine GUI component called Panel which has other components in it (buttons & label).
 Panel is a Scene Entity (meaning it will be drawn on top of everything) and has Color.BLANK so you can see thru it.

-The back ground image is a Game Entity with a Sprite component.
+The background image is a Game Entity with a Sprite component.

 ## Play Screen